How to choose the best Olive Oil

 The easiest way to ensure that you are cooking great dishes is to stock your kitchen with quality ingredients.
-And this includes all the basics from your salt (I only use Maldon sea salt) and pepper to your Olive Oils.
+And this includes all the basics from your salt to your pepper of course your Olive Oils.

 Italy produces thousands of Olive Oils so choosing a good one can be a daunting task.
-To start you off here is some information on the three types of olive oils that you see in shops; extra virgin, virgin, and olive oil.
+To start you off here is some information on how Olive Oil is made and the three types of olive oils that you see in shops; extra virgin, virgin, and olive oil.

-Oils from various Italian regions will vary in flavour.
+Extra virgin oils from Sicily, Tuscany, Puglia and Lake Garda each have their own particular taste and organoleptic characteristics.
 For example olive oils from Sicily have a grassy flavour whereas Tuscan oils have a more artichoke like flavour.
-The best way to determine which oil to buy is to decide what you mostly use extra virgin olive oil for and then buy one that you think will best compliment this.
-Below are the different strengths of olive oils and should help you to determine which strength of oil you should buy.
+The choice of Extra Virgin Olive Oil depends very much on your personal taste and how you use it in your cooking.
+And the best way to choose the best Italian olive oil is undoubtedly by doing a tasting and deciding what you mostly use extra virgin olive oil for and then buy one that you think will best compliment this.

 Flavour:Smooth and mild, delicate, light, elegant flavor, mellow yet rich with a slight bitterness and fruitiness